Ndaru244/framework-ci/readme.rst

 My CodeIgniter Study
 ####################

-This is my Codeigniter repo.
+This is my Codeigniter repo. check to branches lists to see what i have done!